 Step Three: Heat Sealing

 Next up is heat sealing.
 We use brass dies to weld the vinyl together around various weights of board.
 It takes approximately eight seconds to place all of the pieces and weld the vinyl.
 No order is too big evidenced by the 15,000 custom binders our team is able to produce in a single shift.
 It took just one hour and six minutes and to heat seal the TekTone order.

 The last process in the creation of the TekTone custom binders, and every binder order, is ringing.
 We use rivets to attach different size ring metals to the heat sealed cases.
 The size and shape of the rings vary for every binder.
 There are two different types of rings you often see; o-rings and d-rings.
 O-ring binders typically range from a 1/2 inch to three inches while d-rings typically range from one to four inches.
 In this case TekTone used a one inch o-ring.

 From start to finish the production process for custom binders takes a lot of detail, but with our years of experience we make it look easy!
 We here at The Dimensional Group utilize a velocity board to make sure your binders ship on time, faster than ever.

 When you’re thinking custom binders there are more options than what you may think.
 For more information on 3-ring binders and our capabilities, click here.
+Or if you want a general idea on how much binders typically cost, you can read more here.
 Otherwise if you’re ready to talk custom binders one of our representatives is available by filling out the form below.